Bruce Kirby (yacht designer): Recognition

 Kirby was inducted into the National Sailing Hall of Fame in 2012.

 In 2017, he was named as a Member of the Order of Canada and later was invested into the Order of Canada for his contributions to the sport of sailing.
-The award was presented personally to Kirby by Julie Payette, Governor General of Canada, in September 2018 at a ceremony at Rideau Hall.

 He was in the first induction of the Lisgar Collegiate Institute Athletic Wall of Fame, as part of the 160th Anniversary celebrations.

-He was a member of the Noroton Yacht Club.